In this article...

 Hanoi

-Noi Bai International Airport is Vietnam’s second biggest airport and services the country’s capital.
+Noi Bai International Airport in Hanoi is Vietnam’s second biggest airport and services the country’s capital.
 It’s about 35 kilometres from the city centre to the north.
 The airport has been operational since 1978 but has seen a number of upgrades since then.

 Of note, Hanoi’s Noi Bai International Airport was built for 25 million visitors a year but was estimated to have finished 2023 with 30 million arrivals–both domestic and foreign.